FHead/PhysicsShowerQuenchExercise/readme.md

 - for each setting, integrate some pre-existing dE/dx on the lines
 - we report the outputs in the test.out text file

+If you want to try different new scenarios yourself, we typically only need to change the functions (T profile & dEdx) in the EvaluateEnergyLoss.cpp.
+The rest are helper functions.

 ## Practically

-Clone this repository and do ``make''.
+Clone this repository and do `make`.
 You will need fastjet installed (if fastjet-config is in the path it is ok)

 ## Output file format